canavci2016/OneSignal/README.md

 # pushNotification
 onesignal service push notifications

-onesignal.com sunduğu push notificationslarda kullanırız.

-client tarafındaki kullanımı;
+we use the notficiation services which is served by onesignal

+on client side usage:
 https://documentation.onesignal.com/docs/web-push-sdk

-config.php dosyası tum ayarların yapıldığı dosyadır..
+as shown below. we just need following ambigious three fields then we might be able to test whether or not class works

+require 'CURL.php';

-require 'CURL.php';  //sadece curl kutuphanesini kullanır.. require 'OneSignal.php';
+require 'OneSignal.php';

-$oneSignal = new  OneSignal('CONFIG_PHP_PATH');
+$oneSignal = new  OneSignal(APP_ID, API_KEY,AUTH_TOKEN);

 ECHO $oneSignal->viewNotifications(2,5);